ElToberino/Tobers_Multidisplay_XXL/README.md

 # Tobers Multidisplay XXL
 Tobers Multidisplay XXL for ESP32 and MAX7219 8x8 LED matrix modules is the expert version of [Tobers Multidisplay](https://github.com/ElToberino/Tobers_Multidisplay).<br>
-In addition to the well known features of *Tobers Multidisplay* it can also show graphic animations.
+In addition to the well-known features of *Tobers Multidisplay* it can also show graphic animations.
 Besides that there are lots of optimizations and nearly everything is configurable during runtime; you can even use different news and weather APIs.<br><br>
 **Note:** You should be familiar with *Tobers Multidisplay* and only try out this new version if you know how the program works and how to set up everything.
 As this software is "experts only" there is no support.<br>
 If you are happy with *Tobers Multidisplay* and it meets your needs, it's better to stay with the old version.
 It is still maintained and supported.<br>
-If you want more and you don't mind about things getting more complicate you can go on.<br>
+If you want more and you don't mind about things getting more complicated you can go on.<br>
 **Please read the following information carefully before starting your project.** <br><br>
 <p align="center">
   <img src="showcase/Multidisplay_XXL.jpeg" width="500">